jehy/slowlint/README.md

 slowlint lint --files src test --eslint-path ~/project1/node_modules/eslint
 ```

-### 3. Check for good files
+### 4. Check for good files

-SlowLint can also check if good files (which pass linting) are included in `now.eslintignore` file.
+Slowlint can also check if good files (which pass linting) are included in `.slowlintignore` file.

 **Example**
 ```bash